adbailey4/yeast_rrna_modification_detection/README.md

 This is the top level directory for the pipelines, scripts, and environment setup for anyone who wants to replicate or reproduce the results from our [paper](https://www.biorxiv.org/content/10.1101/2021.12.16.472988v1).

+Note: If you have issues with data access, software install or reproducing results for this paper specifically, please create an issue on github and include all relevant information and error codes.
+If you are interested in extending this framework to anything other than yeast rRNA, please head to [signalAlign](https://github.com/UCSC-nanopore-cgl/signalAlign) and create an issue there.

 ## Using our Pipeline

 ### Docker